pascallaliberte/sharpen.page/index.md

 ---

-## Services I Offer (3 Options)
+## Services I Offer:
 {: #services }

+3 options...

 <div markdown="1" class="home-service-offering-summary">

 ### _Option #1_<br>Put the Product Back on Track

 I'll lead improvements to the product positioning over multiple months.
-I'll run customer interviews, form hypotheses, prepare changes to the app for your developers to implement and tweak the landing pages.
+I'll run customer interviews, form hypotheses, prepare changes to the app for your developers to implement, tweak the landing pages and track performance.

 USD $10k+ with revenue share, multi-month project.